open-mmlab/mmskeleton/README.md

 ## License
 The project is release under the [Apache 2.0 license](./LICENSE).

+## Contributing
+We appreciate all contributions to improve MMSkeleton.
+Please refer to [CONTRUBUTING.md](./doc/CONTRUBUTING.md) for the contributing guideline.

 ## Citation
 Please cite the following paper if you use this repository in your reseach.
 ```